waymo-research/waymo-open-dataset/docs/quick_start.md

 As a first step, please visit https://www.waymo.com/open to gain access to the Waymo Open Dataset.

-## Use pre-compiled pip/pip3 packages
+## Use pre-compiled pip/pip3 packages for Linux

-We only pre-compiled the package for Python 3.6, 3.7, 3.8.
+We only pre-compiled the package for Python 3.6, 3.7, 3.8 for Linux.
 If you need the lib for a different python version, follow steps in pip_pkg_scripts to build pip package on your own.

 ``` bash
 pip3 install --upgrade pip